Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature: Background

+The $U_A(1)$ subgroup will be \emph{effectively} restored at a temperature, $T_{U(1)}$, when physical observables which are sensitive to it, e.g., the topological susceptibility has a temperature dependence which is consistent with the expectation from a dilute gas of instantons.
+This can be motivated by the fact that once an onset to the dilute instanton gas regime occurs, there are no further changes in the topological properties even when temperatures are increased to asymptotically large values.
+The $T_{U(1)}$ is close to $\gtrsim 1.5~T_{pc}$ inferred from the temperature dependence of the topological susceptibility in QCD~\cite{Petreczky:2016vrs}, from the features in the Dirac eigenvalue spectrum~\cite{Dick:2015twa,Alexandru:2024tel}, from the degeneracy of temporal meson correlators~\cite{Bignell:2026ybw} and through tensor singlet channels~\cite{Chiu:2026sxy}.
+A weaker bound $T_{U(1)}\gtrsim 1.2~T_{pc}$ was obtained from the fact that the value of $\chi_\pi-\chi_\delta$, arising due to the mixing between near-zero eigenvalues with the bulk, vanishes at this temperature~\cite{Kaczmarek:2023bxb}.

 The scenario at even higher temperatures $T>T_{U(1)}$ is not yet well understood.
-Whereas a $m^2\delta(\lambda)$ peak-like feature of zero modes should survive expected from a dilute gas-like scenario of instantons~\cite{Dick:2015twa,Ding:2020xlj,Kovacs:2023vzi,Alexandru:2024tel} it is heavily suppressed as a function of temperature contributing to the topological susceptibility which decreases as $\sim T^{-8}$ ~\cite{Petreczky:2016vrs,Borsanyi:2016ksw,Bonati:2018blm}.
-Eventually these infrared modes should be gapped out from the bulk part of the eigenvalue spectrum.
+Whereas a peak-like feature of near-zero eigenmodes similar to $m^2\delta(\lambda)$ should survive, expected from a dilute gas-like scenario for instantons~\cite{Dick:2015twa,Ding:2020xlj,Kovacs:2023vzi,Alexandru:2024tel}, it is heavily suppressed as a function of temperature.
+Thus its contribution to topological susceptibility decreases as $\sim T^{-8}$ ~\cite{Petreczky:2016vrs,Borsanyi:2016ksw,Bonati:2018blm}.
+Eventually, these infrared modes should be gapped out from the bulk part of the eigenvalue spectrum.
 Recent studies indicate that at sufficiently high temperatures, the most infrared part of this bulk spectrum contains localized eigenvalues which can be distinguished from the other delocalized bulk eigenmodes, which follow GUE level statistics, through a mobility edge~\cite{Holicki:2018sms,Giordano:2016nuu,Kehr:2023wrs}.
 This phenomenon is analogous to a localization transition~\cite{Garcia-Garcia:2006vlk,Kovacs:2010wx,Giordano:2013taa,Ujfalusi:2015nha,Cossu:2016scb,Holicki:2018sms, Kehr:2023wrs} observed in the Anderson model~\cite{Anderson:1958vr}.
 Nonetheless, a naive Anderson-like scaling of its temperature dependence demonstrates that the mobility edge might vanish at the pseudo-critical temperature~\cite{Holicki:2018sms,Garcia-Garcia:2006vlk,Giordano:2026bqj}, but it might also disappear only at the critical temperature which is achieved in the chiral limit~\cite{Kehr:2023wrs}.
-The robustness of these observations will in future be tested through carefully performed infinite volume and continuum extrapolations.
+The robustness of these observations will in the future be tested through carefully performed infinite volume and continuum extrapolations.